Breaking: Buhari delivers for Tinubu, records landslide victory

 President Muhammadu Buhari has delivered his poling unit for presidential candidate of the ruling All Progressives Congress, Bola Ahmed Tinubu.

-Tinubu scored a total vote of 523 and followed by candidate of the Peoples Democratic Party, Atiku Abubakar who scored PDP.
+Tinubu scored a total vote of 215 and followed by candidate of the Peoples Democratic Party, Atiku Abubakar who scored 51.

-Other candidates like Peter Obi of the Labour Party and Musa Kwankwaso of the New Nigeria Peoples Party (NNPP) both scored zero.
+Musa Kwankwaso of the New Nigeria Peoples Party (NNPP) both scored 37 while Peter Obi of the Labour Party scored zero

 Source: Legit.ng